paulbroek/youtube-recommender/README.md

 - [x] Make package installable
 - [x] Also cache load captions in `topicer/__main__.py`
 - [x] Reconstruct videos tables from cache results
+- [ ] Save favourite channels to channels.json, for easy reconstruction of db
 - [ ] Containerize the application
 - [ ] Run tests in GitHub Actions
 - [ ] Create fastAPI api to retrieve this data